 The Police and Lochaber in these days had access to a snow-track vehicle and the path to the CIC Hut in these days could be swamp but we managed to get 50 searchers to the hut at first light.
 The three climbers from HMS Cochrane (Roysth) had left the CIC hut where they were staying to climb Tower Ridge by the Douglas Boulder.
-I later found out they were doing some work on a Ariel on the Ben.
+I later found out they were doing some work on the radio in the hut.

-They were found below the ridge by the Lochaber Team if I remember rightly in the basin near Gardh Gully and we all helped to evacuate them to the CIC Hut below the North Face.
-There were no helicopters these days and even though its a short carry it was hard work.
-Unfortunately all were killed and still roped together after a fall from the ridge, lying in the scree.
+They were found below the ridge by the Lochaber Team and we all helped to evacuate them to the CIC Hut.
+Unfortunately all were killed sadly roped together after a fall from the ridge.
 It was a hard introduction to the world of mountain Rescue for a young lad.
-As always it is a real tragedy and it took all of us to move them.
+A real tragedy and it took all of us to move them.
 In these days young members were expected to assist in everything and I helped load a young lad onto the stretcher.
-Lochaber MRT as now was full of incredible characters and a few were ex RAF who had settled in the area mainly due to falling for a local lassie.
-They were a hard bunch but looked after you as did many of our team.

-It was on one of my first tragedy’s on the Ben a place I was to see on many more occasions.
-Once we had handed the stretchers over to the snow-track at the CIC Hut John Hinde was asked by the Police to investigate what may have happened.
-John Hinde was even in these days a legend in mountain rescue and I was asked (no one else fancied it) if I would climb Tower Ridge with John and Michael Rabbit’s (Bugs) both were very experienced mountaineers.
+It was on of my first tragedy’s on the Ben a place I was to see many more.
+Once we had handed them over to the snow-track at the CIC Hut John Hinde was asked by the Police to investigate what may have happened.
+John Hinde was even in these days a legend in mountain rescue and I was asked if I would climb Tower Ridge with John and Michael Rabbit’s both very experienced mountaineers.

-We scrambled up unroped the gully was loose and wet John was wandering all over to where he thought was the accident site was.
+We scrambled up unroped it was loose and wet John was wandering all over to where he thought was the accident site was.
 He was looking for signs of the accident .
 This is where all three had fallen from roped together.
 He surmised that they were moving together when someone had slipped.
-The weather had been fine though yet the rock was greasy and wet you needed to take care.
+The weather had been fine though yet the rock you needed to take care.

 I had just climbed Savage Slit in the Cairngorms the week before and felt I was ready for such a long climb.
 John Hinde was a leading light in mountain Rescue at the time and very interested in mountain safety.
 He always analysed accidents that he went too.
 He worked very closely with Ben Humble the SMC Mountain Rescue Statistician of the time and later became the statistician after Ben passed away.
-It was a long day and John had seen that two of the casualties were wearing normal military boots and this may have not helped as they can be slippy on damp rock.
-We will never know what exactly happened but I was a very careful young lad moving along the ridge.
+It was a long day and John found on the day before but two of the casualties were wearing normal military boots and this may have not helped as they can be slippy on damp rock.
+We will never know what exactly happened but I was a very careful young lad moving along the ridge and a bit in awe a the famous gap as the mist came down .
+I learnt a lot that day from two incredible mentors and how easy it is to have a slip or trip.
+I took extra care all the way as one would expect after such an introduction to such a special place.
+I had no sleep and it was a long day for a young lad yet I kept going and even was given the rope to carry off,

 He said that I was working the weekend to make up my time off?